jutge-org/jutge-components/README.md

 # Layouts

-## Court Layout
+## Court layout

-The `Court Layout` is a layout that is used to display pages.
+The `Court layout` is a layout that is used to display pages.
 It feature a single or double header with menus and a sidebar for the user's profile.
 It is currently used in the `Admin`, `Prof` and `Mussol` websites.

 # Credits